silvae86/silvae86.github.io/_pages/about.md

 I have a YouTube channel covering car mechanics and repairs.
 I called it Toyota Mechanics Video Guides, and you can check it out on YouTube: [Click me](https://www.youtube.com/channel/UCbjjlEagh5_nduX_u-SkvdQ).

+## Disclaimer

+This blog contains my personal notes about programming, sysadmin, and other stuff.
+All materials and opinions are my own and do not reflect any point of view of my employer.

 <!--

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)